-knowyourphrase.com - Common Phrases and Sayings - Meanings and Origins
+knowyourphrase.com - Common Idioms, Their Meanings and Origins

 "No weeping for shed milk."

-This would mean that this idiom is at least over 350 years old.
+This would make the phrase at least over 350 years old.

 * My kids were upset because they had burnt their toast, but I told them that it's no use crying over spilt milk and to just make some more.